Isometric embedding via strongly symmetric positive systems: Proof of Theorem

-The first and third terms in equation \eqref{beta-formula} are bounded: where the second equation in \eqref{some-bounds} follows from the third inequality in \eqref{bounds-on-extended-hot}.
-Meanwhile, we claim that the second term in equation \eqref{beta-formula} has minimum eigenvalue greater than or equal to $\tfrac{1}{4}R\lambda_1$.
+where the second equation in \eqref{some-bounds} follows from the third inequality in \eqref{bounds-on-extended-hot}.
+Meanwhile, we claim that the second term in equation \eqref{beta-formula} has a minimum eigenvalue greater than or equal to $\tfrac{1}{4}R\lambda_1$.
 This can be seen as follows: Consider the corresponding quadratic form $(\tilde{Q}_\bfu)^\dagger_1(\bfx): \R^s \to \R$ given by

 Then, by Proposition \ref{extended-ssp-prop}, we have

 Therefore, the minimum eigenvalue of $(\tilde{Q}_\bfu)^\dagger_1(\bfx)$ is greater than or equal to $\tfrac{1}{4}R\lambda_1$.
 Together with the inequalities in \eqref{some-bounds}, this implies that, for $R$ sufficiently large, $\beta(\bfx)$ is positive definite for all $\bfx \in \partial B_R$. \end{proof}